afair/girders.org/_posts/2018-07-28-php-guide-to-http-api-requests.md

 Encoding of cookie strings is not well defined.
-Use the values returned previously from the remote server if available as they are in the format (url-encoded, Base64, etc) and character set expected to receive.
+Use the values returned previously from the remote server if available as they are in the format (url-encoded, Base64, etc) and character set expected to be received.
 Simple ASCII strings like the apikey example should work as expected.